 G G# A A# B C C# D D# E F F# G

 Let’s take a look at how the C chromatic scale looks on the piano keyboard.
-To view the scale using flats instead of sharps, hover over the image with your mouse.
-(On mobile, swipe left or right to switch between the two versions.)
+The first image shows the chromatic scale using sharps between the natural notes:

 And since we are, after all, mostly interested in the guitar, let’s take a look at the same chromatic scale on the guitar fingerboard, starting on the 3rd fret of the A string: